 In general, university managed halls of residence and university allocated flats are not designed for students who may need personal care support.
 However, if you do require personal care support in your living arrangements, provided you are able to organise your own on-going care and support arrangements we have:

-- Two self-contained 'care team' flats – subject to availability.
+- Two self-contained 'care team' flats – these are not always available as existing students may occupy them and a suitable alternative may not be available.
 Please note the University does not provide personal care assistance.

 If you already have personal care support please ask your social worker or key worker for a reassessment, as your requirements may be quite different in a higher education, independent living environment - for example, you may find you will need assistance with daily personal care, cooking, shopping, cleaning and laundry.